Yellen: 'No good options' if Congress fails to act on debt

 Yellen, interviewed on ABC’s “This Week,” painted a dire picture of what might happen if the borrowing limit is not increased before the Treasury Department runs out of what it calls “extraordinary measures” to operate under the current cap.
 That time, she said, is expected to come in early June, perhaps as soon as June 1.

-“Whether it’s defaulting on interest payments that are do on the debt or payments for Social Security recipients or to Medicare providers, we would simply not have enough cash to meet all of our obligations,” she said.
+“Whether it’s defaulting on interest payments that are due on the debt or payments due for Social Security recipients or to Medicare providers, we would simply not have enough cash to meet all of our obligations,” she said.
 “And it’s widely agreed that financial and economic chaos would ensue.”

 An increase in the debt limit would not authorize new federal spending.
 It would only allow borrowing to pay for what Congress has already approved.